-Deutsche Hypo's exposure by type/customer Data in % at the end of 2019
+Deutsche Hypo's exposure by type/customer Data in percentage terms, as of year-end 2019

-Source: Moody's Financial Metrics, company reports
+Sources: Company reports and Moody's Financial Metrics

-Supported by the benign credit environment across its core markets and the bank's prudent underwriting, Deutsche Hypo's benefited from improving asset quality.
-Since 2015, the bank's problem loan ratio declined from 2.6% to 0.5% at the end of 2019.
-Over the same period, non-performing loans decreased from €432 million to €67 million, and the bank reduced its loan-loss reserves from €109 million to €41 million.
+Supported by the benign credit environment across its core markets and its prudent underwriting before the outbreak of the pandemic, Deutsche Hypo benefited from improvement in asset quality.
+Since 2015, the bank's problem loan ratio declined to 0.5% at the end of June 2020 from 2.6% as of year-end 2015.
+Over the same period, nonperforming loans decreased from ≤ 432 million to ≤ 68 million, and the bank reduced its loan-loss reserves from ≤ 109 million to ≤ 41 million5 while maintaining an adequate coverage ratio of around 60%.